 There are various types of MBS (mortgage-backed security)-

 Under this type of MBS, payments are made proportionally among bondholders as they are received.
 If the total bonds issued are 1000 of $1000 each and there are 10 investors holding 100 bonds each, then each investor would receive 1/10th of the payment passed on to them.
 Each investor would get its share of payment according to their holding.
 If there are prepayments, it will be passed on to bondholders proportionally.
 No bondholder would get more or less than his proportion of total bond holding in those mortgages.
 In the case of default, every investor would bear the loss (if the asset value falls below the face value of bonds) to his proportion in bonds.

 So the MPS investors or bondholders face both prepayment and extension risk equal to their holdings.

 #2 – CMBS (Collateralized Mortgage Backed Security)

-CMBS helps in mitigating these problems by directing the cash flows from mortgages to different classes or layers called tranches so that every class has different exposure to both risks.
+CMBS helps in mitigating these problems by directing the cash flows from mortgages to different classes, or layers called tranches so that every class has different exposure to both risks.
 Each tranche is governed by a different set of rules on how the payment is to be distributed.
-Every tranche receives interest payment every month but the principal and prepayment amount are paid sequentially.
+Every tranche receives interest payments every month, but the principal and prepayment amounts are paid sequentially.
 CMBS is structured in such a way that each class of bond would retire serially in order.

 - Tranche 1 – Would receive all the principal amount and prepayments until the principal balance is zero.